gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/faq-developer-gij-cloud.md

 ### What will happen to commit associations if a Jira issue is moved to a new Jira project?

 For GIJ Cloud users, moving Jira issues to a different project is not recommended, especially for repositories with extensive git commit histories.
-This is because associated git commits from the old project do not automatically transfer to the new project due to the different name.
+This is because associated git commits from the old project do not automatically transfer to the new project due to the different project key.

 <div class="bbb-callout bbb--tip">
     <div class="irow">